antlr/antlr4/doc/python-target.md

 ## Listeners

-Antlr listeners are an alternative to implement program analysis.
+Antlr listeners can be used to implement program analysis.
 It differs from a visitor in that there are `enter` and `exit` methods called during the LR tranversal.
 You can use this tree walker to implement both [inherited](https://en.wikipedia.org/wiki/Attribute_grammar#Inherited_attributes) and [synthesized attribute](https://en.wikipedia.org/wiki/Attribute_grammar#Synthesized_attributes)